Add ‘Ventoy for Easy2Boot’

 Create a new \ventoy\ventoy.json on the first partition of the E2B USB drive to configure Ventoy.

 The \ventoy\VentoyPlugsonE2B folder contains a version of VentoyPlugson that will work on E2B USB drives as well as ‘official’ Ventoy USB drives.
 You can use it to configure Ventoy.

 See the Ventoy plugins pages for more details.

-You can see some sample configuration files in the \ventoy\Sample Ventoy config files folder.
+You can see some sample configuration files in the \ventoy\Sample Ventoy config files folder on Partition 2.
 These can be copied to the \ventoy folder on Partition 1 (the NTFS partition).

 Full details with Exercises can be found in the eBook PDF ‘Getting started with Ventoy’ here.

 You can add special characters to the end of the iso filename to make Ventoy load the file in F1 (memdisk) mode, ctrl+r grub compatible mode or ctrl+w wimboot mode.

 1. If the ISO file name ends with

 _VTMEMDISK, Ventoy will automatically use Memdisk mode.
 For example: